abhishek-choudharys/PokemonGAN/README.md

 ![Sample dataset images](https://github.com/abhishek-choudharys/PokemonGAN/blob/master/images/sample_image_1.png?raw=true)

+Results will be added soon.

 I'll be adding the saved model checkpoints soon...

-Results will be added soon.

 <hr>

 <h2> GAN </h2>
 GAN stands for Generative Adversarial network.
 It's a class of machine learning frameworks where two neural nets interact with each other, often in a zero sum game.
 It aims to generate new data, by learning from a training set.
+They are an approach to generative modelling, often using deep learning methods, like convolutional nets.

+There are many types of GAN architectures, for example, WGAN, Pix2Pix, CycleGAN, DCGAN, etc, to name a few.

 <h2> WGAN </h2>
 WGAN is an improvement over traditional GANs.
 The 'W' stands for Wasserstein, a reference to the fact that it uses a new loss function called the Wasserstein loss.
 Thus, the discriminator functions more like a critic that assess image quality.